Aktharnvdv/Facenet/README.md

 # Facenet
-Implementation of facenet for face recognition using triplet loss
+Implementation of facenet for face recognition using triplet loss and MTCNN
 # tensorflow
 # keras
 # MTCNN